Path Loss in Reconfigurable Intelligent Surface-Enabled Channels: Far Case

 Consider a RIS which is oriented such that Snell's law of reflection (i.e., angle of reflection equals angle of incidence) is satisfied at the RIS.
 Next, imagine that the RIS is replaced by an infinitely-large flat conducting plate which lies in the plane previously occupied by the RIS.
 Since the plate is infinite, there are no edges and therefore the scattering from the plate is pure specular reflection.
 Since the plate is flat, the phasefront curvature of the reflected wave at the point of reflection is equal to the phasefront curvature of the incident wave at the point of reflection, and the rate at which spatial power density decreases is the same after reflection as it was before reflection.
 Subsequently the path loss $L_S$ in this case is simply

-i.e., the path loss is equal to that of a direct (i.e., no reflection) path of length $r_i+r_s$.
+i.e., the path loss is equal to that of a free-space path of length $r_i+r_s$.
 Subsequently the path loss for the far case RIS channel relative to that of the specular reflection channel is:

-Note that the ratio of the path losses is, not surprisingly, dependent on both the physical area of the RIS and frequency.
+Note that the ratio of the path losses is dependent on both the physical area of the RIS and frequency.
 However, it is also now apparent that $L_S$ can be less than, equal to, or greater than $L_{RIS}$.
 To better understand the situation, it is convenient to define an ``effective focal length'' $f_e$ as follows:

 This expression is the known in the optics literature as the ``thin lens equation;'' however, the reason for defining $f_e$ here is simply brevity and convenience.
 For example, when $r_i$ and $r_s$ are equal, $f_e=r_i/2=r_s/2$.
 Also, when $r_i \gg r_s$, $f_e \approx r_s$; similarly when $r_i \ll r_s$, $f_e \approx r_i$.
 Thus, $f_e$ generally ranges between the lesser of $r_i$ and $r_s$ down to about half the lesser value.
 Using this concept, Equation~\ref{eR1} simplifies to: